Industrial Food Freeze Dryer Guide

 Why the Condenser Matters

-The condenser is often the bottleneck of the system.
+In practice, the condenser is often the bottleneck of the system.
 If vapor capture is too slow, vacuum becomes unstable and drying time increases.

 • Review maximum moisture capture rate.